dipcode-software/django-cbmail/README.md

 - **DEFAULT_SUJECT**: Default subject to be used on emails
 - **BASE_URL**: The base url of your website
 - **EXTRA_DATA**: Any extra data intended to be used on all emails (This is injected on context of template)

+## Install
+To install the app run :

+	pip install django-mailings

+or add it to the list of requirements of your project.

+## Example usage
+Use the BaseMailing class to define your email like:

+	from mailings.mailings import BaseMailing

+	class ExampleEmail(BaseMailing):
+	    """ """
+	    template_name = 'myapp/mails/myemail.html'
+	    subject = "Example subject of email"

+And send it using:

+	ExampleEmail().send(['example@example.com'])

+Where ['example@example.com'] is a list of emails of destination or a object with **get_mailing_list** method defined

+## Running tests
+To run tests we use tox:

+	# Run only unit tests
+	$ tox -e py27
+	# Run only flake8 tests
+	$ tox -e flake8
+	# Run only coverage tests
+	$ tox -e coverage

+	# Run unit and flake
+	$ tox